YuruSong/GLM/README.md

 ![](behav_length_stat.jpg)

-Back to the bout selection,
+Back to the bout selection, if the 'chase' lasts longer than 0.5s (I determine it arbitrarily, based on the distribution), then count it as a 'chase' bout.
+Next step: bout triggered average for the 'chase' bouts.

 --------------
 Jan 07 2020